Planar Black Holes in Holographic Axion Gravity: Islands, Page Times, and Scrambling Times: Introduction

 Preliminary works in this field focused on reproducing successfully Page curve in two-dimensional black holes using the semiclassical method in Jackiw-Teitelboim (JT) gravity \cite{Almheiri:2019hni,Almheiri:2019qdq,Almheiri:2019yqk}.
 The island rule was generalized to the entanglement entropy of the Hawking radiation in higher dimensional black holes.
-For instance, the Schwarzschild \cite{Hashimoto:2020cas,Arefeva:2021kfx}, Reissner-Nordstr$\rm \ddot{o}$m \cite{Wang:2021woy}, Charged and neutral (generalized) dilaton \cite{Yu:2021cgi,Ahn:2021chg}, Kaluza-Klein \cite{Lu:2021gmv}, rotating BTZ \cite{Yu:2021rfg} black holes, Kerr-de Sitter spacetime \cite{Azarnia:2022kmp}, the black holes in massive gravity \cite{Cao:2021ujs} and in the presence of higher derivative gravity terms \cite{Alishahiha:2020qza,Yadav:2022fmo}, and hyperscaling violating black branes \cite{Omidi:2021opl}.
-For further developments in this direction, see also the non-exhaustive list \cite{Matsuo:2020ypv,Wang:2021mqq,Bak:2020enw,Geng:2020qvw,Ling:2020laa,Kim:2021gzd} and the references therein.\\
+For instance, the Schwarzschild \cite{Hashimoto:2020cas,Arefeva:2021kfx}, Reissner-Nordstr$\rm \ddot{o}$m \cite{Wang:2021woy}, Charged and neutral (generalized) dilaton \cite{Yu:2021cgi,Ahn:2021chg,Anegawa:2020ezn}, Kaluza-Klein \cite{Lu:2021gmv}, rotating BTZ \cite{Yu:2021rfg} black holes, Kerr-de Sitter spacetime \cite{Azarnia:2022kmp}, the black holes in massive gravity \cite{Cao:2021ujs} and in the presence of higher derivative gravity terms \cite{Alishahiha:2020qza,Yadav:2022fmo}, and hyperscaling violating black branes \cite{Omidi:2021opl}.
+For further developments in this direction, see also the non-exhaustive list \cite{Matsuo:2020ypv,Wang:2021mqq,Bak:2020enw,Geng:2020qvw,Ling:2020laa,Kim:2021gzd} and the references therein. \\

-An increasing number of studies have been carried out on the island proposal in the cosmological scenarios \cite{Sybesma:2020fxg,Balasubramanian:2020xqf,Hartman:2020khs,Espindola:2022fqb,Aalsma:2021bit,Bousso:2022gth,Marolf:2021ghr,Azarnia:2021uch} and with other quantum information measures such as the entanglement negativity, mutual information, and relative entropy \cite{Shapourian:2020mkc,Kudler-Flam:2021rpr} (For a detailed review on this topic see \cite{KumarBasak:2021rrx}).
+An increasing number of studies have been carried out on the island proposal in the higher dimensional de Sitter space \cite{Geng:2021wcq} and cosmological scenarios \cite{Sybesma:2020fxg,Balasubramanian:2020xqf,Hartman:2020khs,Espindola:2022fqb,Aalsma:2021bit,Bousso:2022gth,Marolf:2021ghr,Azarnia:2021uch} and with other quantum information measures such as the entanglement negativity, mutual information, and relative entropy \cite{Shapourian:2020mkc,Kudler-Flam:2021rpr,Saha:2021ohr,RoyChowdhury:2022awr,KumarBasak:2021rrx,Afrasiar:2022ebi,KumarBasak:2020ams,Basu:2022reu}.
 Despite remarkable achievements of the island paradigm, notable counterexamples \cite{Li:2021lfo,Kames-King:2021etp} were shown against the general ability of the island formula to recover the Page curve and solve the information problem.
 However, in \cite{Tian:2022pso}, the author found a proper island in Liouville black hole which could solve the puzzle appeared in Ref. \cite{Li:2021lfo}.
-Having these questions in regard, it is interesting to examine the nucovered aspects of the Island perspective for other black hole geometries. \\
+Having these questions in regard, it is interesting to examine the uncovered aspects of the Island perspective for other black hole geometries. \\